 Excel: R or Ipython for people who like paying for an inferior version of a free app.

 In my view, the unique selling point of spreadsheet is providing a GUI per default for your data.
-This is not much of a selling point since a non-spreadsheet statistics program like R can also have a GUI and better graphing besides, and the spreadsheet GUI is obtrusive and limiting compared to more modern stuff like R. I say this as someone who hates R.
+This is not much of a selling point since a non-spreadsheet statistics program like R can also have a GUI and better graphing besides, and the spreadsheet GUI is obtrusive and limiting compared to more modern stuff like R. I say this as someone who finds the R language design icky.

-Here, therefore, is a list of online collaborative data-analysis spreadhseet-like tools, which is the only kind that is not a pure waste of time.
+Here, therefore, is a list of online collaborative data-analysis spreadsheet-like tools, which is the only kind that is not a pure waste of time.

 ethersheet is a node.js-backed cypherpunkish spreadsheet made by privacy warriors, much like sibling project etherpad.
 Requires MySQL.